 Incoming transactions show up in your account almost instantly but show as Pending until there have been enough network confirmations.

-Once a transaction is confirmed, it will show Completed, indicating that the transaction can't be reversed and the funds can be withdrawn.
+Once a transaction is confirmed, it will show Complete in green, indicating that the transaction can't be reversed and the funds can be withdrawn.

-Coinbase runs its own digital currency nodes that communicate with the rest of the network.
+Coinbase runs its own cryptocurrency nodes that communicate with the rest of the network.
 When you initiate a transaction, we broadcast it to the rest of the network so it can be confirmed.

 Our nodes may lose sync with the rest of the network for short periods of time, which can cause transactions to remain Pending longer than normal.
 Usually the delay is under an hour and the transaction will eventually go through normally.